 Practical Nurses care for clients at all life stages across the continuum of care.
-Prepare yourself for a career that promotes cultural safety, caring, independence, critical inquiry, and creativity.
+Prepare yourself for a career that provides safe, knowledgeable & professional nursing care within a variety of health care settings.

-The Practical Nursing (PN) Program delivered by Camosun College has been granted a full, four-year recognition status by the College of Licensed Practical Nurses of BC.
+The Practical Nursing (PN) Program delivered by Camosun College is fully recognized and approved by the British Columbia College of Nursing Professionals.